oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-your-developers-get-to-see-each-other-regularly-to-avoid-becoming-disconnected/rule.md

 ---

 Working onsite has a number of benefits such as increased communication with the client and increased perception of value.
-However, if a developer is onsite for an extended period, they can start to feel disconnected from your company and their co-workers​.
+However, if a developer is onsite for an extended period, they can start to feel disconnected from your company and their co-workers.
-​

-​The solution is to bring them back to the office 1-2 days a week to reconnect with everyone and still feel like they're part of a larger organization.
+The solution is to bring them back to the office 1-2 days a week to reconnect with everyone and still feel like they're part of a larger organization.

-This should be organized​ up front with the client when making the booking.​
+This should be organized up front with the client when making the booking.